-This handbook is designed to bring together the information which in our experience parents have most needed to know.
-It should be seen as a supplement to the standard Terms and Conditions, which parents signed when they accepted a place for their sons in the School.
+This handbook is designed to bring together the information which in our experience parents have most for their child in the School.

 If at any time, however, there is anything you do not understand, or anything you are worried about, please do not hesitate to contact us:+44 (0)1235 521563.